avabellaw/bright-times/readme.md

 ### Project Goals

-The audience is anyone who enjoys going to events but is going to have a majority of young adults.
-It appears to be common for the home button to be excluded in event websites as it's well known that the logo will take you to the homepage.
+The target audience will be wide-ranging due to the many different types of events that exist, however, a large portion of will consist of young adults.

 The project will be designed using the 5 planes of UX design.
 I will of course be taking a mobile-first approach.
 This is especially important for an events-based website, as users are more likely to be travelling while using it.